 - A. First offense...Student in violation will be offered to attend an Anti-Tobacco Class and the three (3) days of OSS will be held in abeyance.
-If the student does not attend, the three days of OSS will be served. - B. Second offense...Suspension Three (3) days OSS. - C. Third offense and beyond...Suspension will be determined by school administration.
+Students also lose the ability to attend all extra curricular events for two grading periods.
+If the student does not attend, the three days of OSS will be served. - B. Second offense...Suspension Five (5) days OSS. - C. Third offense and beyond...Suspension will be determined by school administration.